-The Headley Carter Cares Foundation was established because one woman, Marcia Carter, saw a need and decided to take action.
-She saw these children as bright, capable students, with the potential to make significant contributions to their communities.
+The Headley Carter Cares Foundation was established because one woman, Marcia Carter, saw a need and took action.
+She saw those students with emotional, social, and behavioral challenges who were mostly invisible to others.
+She knew access to after-school and community-based activities would help them achieve their potential.

 After working as a behavioral therapist in the school system for many years, Ms. Carter recognized that some of her students were unable to participate in after-school activities because their families could not pay the required fees.
 Initially, Ms. Carter used her own money to pay students’ fees, and over time began to see the impact: The children exhibited less emotional and behavioral challenges, were more academically engaged, and were generally more comfortable in their surroundings.